Hugh Peter: Under the Commonwealth

-Restoration and Stuart retribution
+Restoration and Stuart reprisal

 The country became unstable and factional after Cromwell's son fell from power, and General Monck came from Scotland leading the only effective and unified force left.
 Peter attempted to secure his position with the new power in the land and met Monck at St Albans on the latter's march to London, but met with no favour, being expelled from his lodgings at Whitehall in January 1660.
 Monck's restoration of the house of Stuart placed Peter in serious danger.
 On 11 May his arrest was ordered.
 On 17 May the Library of the Archbishop of Canterbury was taken from him.
 He was excepted from the Act of Indemnity and apprehended on September 2 in Southwark.

-Peter's preaching and addresses to Parliament on Cromwell's behalf had made him too well known as a Puritan opponent of the royal house of Stuart for any disavowals to save him, and repentance was probably his best hope.
+Peter's preaching and addresses to Parliament on Cromwell's behalf had made him too well known as a Puritan opponent of the royal house of Stuart for any disavowals to save him; thus, a recantation of his opinions and a display of repentance would probably have been his best hope.
 It would also prevent his property being forfeited and leave something for his heirs.
-However, he appeared to have panicked, sending a defence of himself to the House of Lords in which he denied any share in the death of Charles I. In addition to justifying Charles being condemned to death, Peter was thought to be one of the two heavily disguised executioners, even the one who welded the axe, though this was a task requiring some skill.
+However, he appeared to have panicked, sending a defence of himself to the House of Lords in which he denied any share in the death of Charles I. In addition to justifying Charles being condemned to death, Peter was alleged to be one of the two heavily disguised executioners, even the one who welded the axe, though this was a task requiring some skill.
 The headsman's assistant had held up the severed head to spectators, and contemptuously thrown it aside afterward, but he omitted the usual pronouncement 'This is the head of a traitor'; as a leading preacher Peter's voice would have been easily recognized.
-According to witness testimony Peter had ordered a carpenter to drive staples into the scaffold (for tying Charles to the block if he resisted), been present at the scene on the day of the execution, disappeared for an hour during it, and was seen drinking water with the presumed headsman, Richard Brandon, afterwards.
+A witness testified that Peter had ordered a carpenter to drive staples into the scaffold (for tying Charles to the block if he resisted), been present at the scene on the day of the execution, disappeared for an hour during it, and was seen drinking water with the presumed headsman, Richard Brandon, afterwards.
+Peter produced an alibi, claiming that he had been ill and confined to bed at home on that day, which was confirmed by a house servant of his, but the court found that testimony unconvincing.
 He was tried on 13 October and found guilty of high treason.
 Peter wrote "A Dying Father's Last Legacy" to his only child, Elizabeth, in which he gave a narrative of his career.

 Execution

-He was sentenced to be hanged, drawn and quartered; the execution took place at Charing Cross on 16 October.
-Many contemporaries reported him as being in despair.
+He was sentenced to be hanged, drawn and quartered and the execution took place at Charing Cross on 16 October.
 Peter was forced to watch John Cook suffering emasculation and disembowelment before enduring the same fate himself.
+Some contemporaries reported him as having been in a poor mental state before his execution, while others, on the contrary, described his demeanour as dignified and composed.